ethersphere/devconV/WORKSHOPS/Incentivized/WORKSHOP.md

 ## Earn the badge
 Requesting content is easiest done through the Swarm portal.
 Go to your browser and navigate to [localhost:8500](localhost:8500)

 If you have your Swarm instance running, you should be able to see a bar where you can request content.
 In Swarm, all content is content-addressed, meaning that the location of the file is based on the content of the file.
 Specifically, you have to request the root hash of a file.
-Please request: `6875e293bb58afd0f533a39024eafff1b1defdcba9b10861fcb7913e77dcbb7e` (a pleasant surprise awaits you!)
+Please request: `1465b78d7c8a4f0aa931ebeac06f4be867a37f8d7df1a48a7d67ca53bb4e0531`.
-**TODO: upload picture and change hash**

 Did you already send a cheque?
 If not, you need to download something else as well (just re-downloading won’t trigger more SWAP payments, as the content is cached).
 You can upload any content by typing in a new terminal: